PatrykR01/Ninth-Project/README.md

 <br>
 SUMMARY -> NINTH-PROJECT <br>
 This project showed me plenty of new things to implement in my daily routine in writing code.<br>
+I found out how to write more dry code, how are functions working in other situations.<br>
+I know what I have to learn to improve my skills.
+Very useful project that showed what I have to bring on next level. <br>